 In the meantime, the agreement is in full swing.
 How can you secure your private data?

 The best way, still, is security your own personal data whenever possible, for instance by using a VPN (Virtual Private Network), such as NordVPN.
 Remember, VPNs work by establishing a secure connection between a user’s computer and a server of their choosing.
 That means that all communications will (1) be encrypted and (2) appear to be coming from that server.

 With NordVPN, that encryption is even better: offering AES-256-CBC with a 2048bit DH key (OpenVPN Security Protocol) and AES-256-GCM with 3072-bit DH key (IKEv2/IPsec Security Protocol).
-Also, NordVPN has 685 worldwide servers in 52 countries, so you’ll have a wide choice of server locations.
-Even better, you can combine the power of Tor (The Onion Router) and VPN or use DoubleVPN servers and be secure that none of your communications will be recorded.
+Also, NordVPN has 5468 worldwide servers in 60 countries, so you’ll have a wide choice of server locations.
+Even better, you can use Onion over and VPN or use DoubleVPN servers and be secure that none of your communications will be recorded.

-However you choose to protect yourself, it’s probably best while the world waits and watches Privacy Shield to take it upon yourself to keep your own data private and secure.
+However you choose to protect yourself, it’s probably best while the world waits and watches Privacy Shield to take it upon yourself to keep your own data private an